fsinfuhh/django-spectre-css/README.md

 ## Examples:
 This module defines the following tags to make displaying Forms easier.

-The help_text from models is mrked as save in the template and therfore it is possible to have html e.g. links in the help_text.
+The help_text from models is marked as save in the template and therefore it is possible to have html e.g. links in the help_text.

 - render a field user of the form 'form':